 When unaccompanied children arrive to Colorado, they are highly likely to be placed in or near Aurora.
 Indeed, the top five counties receiving unaccompanied children in Colorado include Arapahoe, Denver, Adams, El Paso, and Weld.
 While we celebrate and value the richness of living in a multi-cultural community vibrant with New Americans, we also understand that there are unique challenges our neighbors, patients, clients, and colleagues face.
 These include higher rates of childhood trauma prior to, during, or after arrival to the United States, barriers to healthcare and other services, as well as economic insecurity.

 The Fly to Heal mural by Juls Mendoza is intended to honor children arriving to the United States and to celebrate their strength and resilience.
 Fly to Heal is part of our 2023 Testimony programming amplifying the voices of children in migration.
 The artwork and events organized in the Fulginiti Pavilion this year are intended to bear witness to the shared obligations we have to respect the rights of these newly arrived children and their families.
 Whether providing medical services to patients, ethical consults to clients, teaching our students, or sharing arts and humanities with our community both on and off campus, we are committed to celebrating the inherent humanity that unites us all.

-The exhibit, Art as Advocacy, is on display in the Art Gallery and Lobby of the Fulginiti Pavilion through 2023.
+The exhibit, Art as Advocacy, was on display in the Art Gallery and Lobby of the Fulginiti Pavilion through February 5, 2024.